ducdhm/bootstrap-msg/README.md

 Bootstrap Message
 ========================
-jQuery plugin for showing message with Bootstrap alert classes
+The jQuery plugin for showing message with Bootstrap alert classes

 Usage
 -----